Hertford firefighters freed man from fallen shed

 Perquimans Emergency Medical Services personnel began treatment on the man before he was transported by East Care air ambulance to Sentara Norfolk General Hospital.

-Because the man was under EMS' care, Solesbee declined to identify the man or say whether he was still at the hospital, citing a federal privacy law.
+Because the man was under EMS’ care, Solesbee declined to identify the man or say whether he was still at the hospital, citing federal privacy laws.

+Sheriff Shelby White also declined to release the man’s identity on Wednesday.